Healthy Homes Assessment Poukawa

 Home Assessments Poukawa for Rental Properties

-There are many concerns to look over during an home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are many concerns to look over in an home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
 Some examples include:

 • Does the ceiling insulation need replacement or topping?

-The repercussions of not having an Healthy Home with regard to lawful Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can have a significant impact for landlords and property managers.
-For professional advice get in touch today to book your rental property house assessment.
+The repercussions of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of an Tenancy services ruling can be significant for property managers and landlords.
+For specialist advice get in touch today to book your rental property house evaluation.

 home assessments for rental properties